 The library activities are facilitated by each ENG 101 instructor rather than a librarian.
 Milner librarians, within this structure, will:

 A video walking tour of the physical space of the Library.
 The goal is to provide a quick and general overview of the physical layout of the library.
-Students complete at the beginning of the Semester - for Fall 2020, the Online Orientation can provide an alternative.

 2. Utilize the supplemental content (on this guide)

 This guide provides several videos you can show in class to help students learn and develop their information seeking skills.